Detention of unaccompanied children

 In 2021, 3,211 children were detained, of which 76 on mainland (41 families) and 3,135 (98%) in Mayotte.
 The Ombudsman has expressed concerns about persistent practices in the overseas department of Mayotte, where migrant children are falsely associated with other persons with whom they have no family ties in order for them to be placed in pre-removal detention and subsequently removed from the country.
 This mainly affects children from the Comoros arriving in Mayotte on makeshift crafts.
 Between 2012 and 2022, France has been condemned 9 times by the ECtHR for detaining children in situation not compatible with article 3 of the ECHR (length of detention too long and/or very young children and/or unsuitable place of detention).

 In May 2020, some deputies filled a proposal for a law (not debated to date) aiming to “strictly regulate the administrative detention of families with minors”.
 The National Consultative Commission on Human Rights criticised in an opinion the “proposed law to strictly regulate the administrative detention of families with children”.
 The draft does not categorically prohibit immigration detention of children; it merely limits such detention to 48 hours, with a possible extension of three days.
 Recalling that the ECtHR found France guilty of arbitrary detention on multiple occasions, the opinion calls on the National Assembly to amend the legislative proposal.

 Detention of victims of trafficking

-Another issue is raised in relation to victims of human trafficking.
-Detention places are not meant to guarantee protection and the police officers hearing third-country nationals in these centres mainly focus on their administrative status.
+Detention places are not meant to guarantee protection for victims of trafficking and the police officers hearing third-country nationals in these centres mainly focus on their administrative status.
 Potential asylum-seeking victims of trafficking do not feel safe and confident to submit an asylum claim, or to express their fear and their situation.
 They encounter difficulties to trust police officers unable to protect them against their traffickers.